-Total assets primarily consist of cash and cash equivalents, customer receivables and inventory.
+Total assets located in Brazil and India primarily consist of cash and cash equivalents, customer receivables and inventory.
 These assets are periodically reviewed to assure the net realizable value from the estimated future production based on forecasted sales exceeds the carrying value of the assets.